aboutcode-org/aboutcode-toolkit/USAGE.rst

 ::

+    --inventory

+        This option allows user to define which ABOUT files should be used for attribution generation.
+        For instance,
+        '/home/project/component_list.csv' is the inventory that user want to be generated

+    $ about attrib --inventory /home/project/component_list.csv LOCATION OUTPUT

+    --mapping

+        See mapping.config for details

     --template

-        This option allows users to use their own template for Attribution Generation.
+        This option allows users to use their own template for attribution generation.
         For instance, if user has a custom template located at:
         /home/custom_template/template.html

-    $ about attrib --template /home/custom_template/template.html LOCATION OUTPUT [INVENTORY_LOCATION]
+    $ about attrib --template /home/custom_template/template.html LOCATION OUTPUT

-    --mapping

-        See MAPPING.CONFIG for details